Ensono/amido.github.io/docs/nx/playwright/init.md

 <details>
 <summary>Create a playwright test project for your chosen application</summary>

 The _init_ generator creates a playwright project for the application you choose.
-Additionally it initialises your playwright project with additional stacks configuration and adds playwright tests to your pipeline if present.

 ## Usage

 ```bash